wp-plugins/wp2yt-uploader/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will install 500+ SVG webfont icons for use on your site.
-Users can select which icon they want to use and use the provided code in posts, themes and templates.
+Users can use the provided code in posts, themes and templates.

 == Description ==
 This plugin is great for developers who use icons on multiple sites and want to avoid the hassle of re-installing